jakkaj/ravenswood/docs/fail_over.md

 ## Warning: Internal Load Balancers
 Be aware that internal load balancers will not allow communication from another vNET even if it's peered.

+# Trigger the Fail Over

+In this system, the fail over can be caused by killing the heartbeat pod.
+This is not truly representative of the system processing messages.
+An alternative method might be to monitor the Event Hubs queue offset file to ensure it's moving along - or to directly monitor the storm cluster itself.